-Contest entries will be judged by a professional bird photographer based on technical and artistic aspects.
-The winner will be announced on Thursday, April 30 and will receive a $100 credit for participation in the 2021 BirdFest.
+Contest entries will be judged based on technical and artistic aspects.
+(See “JUDGING” below).
+The winner will be announced at the Olympic Peninsula Audubon Society meeting on Wednesday, May 20 and will receive a $100 credit for participation in the 2021 BirdFest.
 Second and third place entries will receive $50 and $25 BirdFest credit, respectively.

 See the complete contest rules (below) for additional information on image size, image format, digital processing, and file naming requirements.